discoleo/PeptideClassifier/README.md

 The peptides are split into various n-Grams.
 Under the **DTM** tab are the controls to construct a DocumentTermMatrix, which will be used during the subsequent steps.

 Topic modelling using LDA is available under the **Topics** tab.
+Peptides binding to the same site on the same receptor would correspond to a specific "topic".
+Correlated Topic Modeling may be useful to detect more complicated binding sites or homologous receptors with slight variation of the binding site.

 Hierarchical clustering can be performed under the **Clustering** tab.
 Previously saved clusters/trees can be loaded into the app, thus avoiding expensive computation times.

-The **Diagnostics** tab enables the comparison of the various hierarchical clustering algorithms.
-Warning: takes hours to compute!
+The **Diagnostics** and **Correlation** tabs enable the comparison of the various hierarchical clustering algorithms.
+Warning: Correlation between trees takes hours to compute!

 ### Rational